 The paper is 20-50% thicker and smoother than standard paper, which makes it of good quality and head and shoulders above your everyday notebook.

-The second notebook below is a little more fun and features the words “My Favorite Herbivore' on the front.
+The second notebook below is a little more fun and features the words “My Favorite Herbivore' on the front, a subtle way of letting people know that you're a plant-based eater.

-This is better suited to every day list and note taking.
-It's a cheaper option and maybe better suited to a teen.
+The herbivore notebook is better suited to everyday list and note taking.
+It's a cheaper option too.

 7. Electric Pressure Cooker (for beans & lentils)